raajtilaksarma/LL1-PARSER-IN-C/README.md

 # LL1-PARSER-IN-C
-Automating the process of creating First and Follow sets and creating an LL1 Parsing Table to check the validity of an user-input string according to given grammar.<br/>
+Automating the process of creating First and Follow sets and creating an LL1 Parsing Table<br />
+to check the validity of an user-input string according to given grammar.<br />
 <br/>
 The grammar used is hard coded here.<br/>
 But you can take you own grammar as an input storing it in C structures.<br/>